-KeyPad is a wireless indoor touch-sensitive keyboard for managing the Ajax security system.
+KeyPad is a wireless indoor touch-sensitive keyboard managing the Ajax security system.
 Designed for indoor use.
 With this device, the user can arm and disarm the system and see its security status.
-KeyPad is protected against attempts to guess the passcode and can raise a silent alarm when the passcode is entered under duress.
+KeyPad is protected against attempts to guess the code and can raise a silent alarm when the code is entered under duress.

 The device is set up via the Ajax apps for iOS, Android, macOS, and Windows.